 By clicking the “More options” button (...), you will be able to:

-- Edit the chat touchpoint.
+• Edit the chat touchpoint.

-- Edit the chat appearance.
+• Edit the chat appearance.

-- Duplicate the appearance configurations to a new touchpoint (you will be asked for the domain and friendly name).
+• Duplicate the appearance configurations to a new touchpoint (you will be asked for the domain and friendly name).

-- Activate or deactivate the touchpoint.
+• Activate or deactivate the touchpoint.

-- Delete the touchpoint (only possible if the chat is deactivated first.
+• Delete the touchpoint (only possible if the chat is deactivated first.
 Note: Keep in mind that you also have to remove the widget code from the website).

 Chat Touchpoint

-- “Touchpoint”
+• “Touchpoint”

-- “Touchpoint”: In this tab, you can set the domain of your website, assign a Studio flow, and copy the widget code to add it to your website.
-Note: The code snippet is only available in the view mode.
+Touchpoint: In this tab you can set the domain of your website, assign a Studio flow, Connect to a Feedback flow and copy the widget code to add it to your website.

-- “Appearance”: In this tab, you will be able to set up the functionality and behavior of the chat widget.
+Engagement: In this tab you will be able to customize the initial form and chat message of the chat widget

-- “Settings”: In this tab, you will be able to configure the conversation preview permission in the Inbox app based on touchpoints and roles.
+Settings: In this tab you will be able to configure the conversation preview permission in the Inbox app based on touchpoints and roles.

 Touchpoint Tab